Manticore Games raises $30 million to enable a new generation of game creators

 They started Manticore to help define the next era in games.
 Manticore’s vision is to open a door to innovation and emergent game design by bringing creators and players of all skill levels together in a collaborative social ecosystem that supports a wide variety of shared online experiences.

-“Frederic and Jordan founded Manticore on a revolutionary idea,” said returning investor and Benchmark General Partner Mitch Lasky, in a statement.
+“Frederic and Jordan founded Manticore on a revolutionary idea,” said returning investor and Benchmark general partner Mitch Lasky in a statement.
 “They saw the opportunity to radically simplify the way high-quality 3D games are created and published, and in the process, to open up gaming to the explosion of innovative user-generated content that has transformed other media.
 Core unlocks a new world of possibilities for both game designers and game players, and it is truly one of the most exciting things we’ve seen in gaming in many years.”

 That’s a pretty good endorsement from an investor who put money into companies such as Riot Games, Snapchat, Thatgamecompany, and NaturalMotion.